 And I love dogs… always happy to have a dog chat!

 I finished my Vinyasa Flow Yoga Teacher Training with Yoga Trinity in January 2018, and have also studied the History and Philosophy of Yoga with more history and Sanskrit studies planned.
-I have also planned further teacher training in Australia and India over the coming year.
+I completed my 300 hour Yoga Teacher Training with Yoga Trinity and then went on to train under Sarah Powers for yin yoga.
+I am also trained in both pre and post natal yoga.
 We never finish learning…!
-I have been teaching restorative yoga, vinyasa flow, and philosophy yoga.
+I now teach restorative yoga, vinyasa flow, and philosophy yoga.

 Having been a long term yogi at CYS, the beautiful CYS yoga teachers have been a big influence on me too – from Nadia who did my very first yoga course, to the amazing Pippa with her delightful classes, Niki who gave me a passion for restorative yoga, Eli with her lovely cues, Liz with those head massages and Jacqui with her knowledge of alignment (and so many more!).
 I love being part of the CYS family and the variety we get in teaching styles and different forms of yoga!